-If surveys do not indicate high a tack ity, we anticipate that loss of this additional foraging habitat may affect, be is not like to adversely affect the species (MANLAA).
-This is because although the acreage is arge, the a ea does not appear to be important at the landscape scale of nightly foraging.
-Therefore its has is not anticipated to significantly impair the ability of an individual to feed or breed.
+If surveys do not indicate high bat activity, we anticipate that loss of this additional foraging habitat may affect, but is not likely to adversely affect the species (MANLAA).
+This is because although the acreage is large, the area does not appear to be important at the landscape scale of nightly foraging.
+Therefore, its loss is not anticipated to significantly impair the ability of an individual to feed or breed.